King's Road: In popular culture

 The road has been represented in popular culture on various occasions: "King's Road" is the title of a song by Tom Petty & the Heartbreakers from the 1981 album Hard Promises and is name-checked in the song "Dick a Dum Dum (King's Road)" which was a hit for Des O'Connor in 1969.
 In Ian Fleming's novels, James Bond lives in an unspecified fashionable square just off King's Road.
+Al Stewart wrote "Gina in the King's Road" for his 2005 album "A Beach Full of Shells."

 In the 1960s radio series Round the Horne, in the 'Jules and Sandy' section, their establishment (named 'Bona...'), is often located in the King's Road (for example, Bona Books in series 4).

 Pet Shop Boys met in an electronics shop on King's Road in August 1981.

 Planning and transport

 Planning

 The eastern part of King's Road is identified in the London Plan as one of 35 major centres in Greater London.
 King's Road is part of A3217.